Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 There are no Prime Class seats on Umurundi Airbus A220 aircraft.

-On Umurundi Airbus A321 aircraft, the front 1/3rd of seats are configured with Prime Class seats which are set in a no middle seat, 4 abreast (2+2) arrangement.
+On Umurundi Airbus A321 aircraft, the front 1/3rd of seats are configured with Prime Class seats which are set in a 4 abreast (2+2) arrangement without a middle seat.
 All Prime Class seats are manually controlled which very rarely ever malfunction.

 Meals and nonalcoholic drinks are complimentary with the airfare, but alcoholic beverages must be purchased from the Onboard Shop menu, albeit at a discount.

-Prime passengers may check up to two bags for free, while checking additional luggage may be checked for a modest fee.
-Prime customers may also bring one free carry-on item of appropriate size and weight onboard, as well as a woman’s purse and/or diaper bag.
+Prime Class passengers may check up to two bags for free, while additional luggage may be checked for a modest fee.
+Prime Class customers may also bring one free carry-on item of appropriate size and weight onboard, as well as a woman’s purse and/or diaper bag.

 Destinations